Spidy394/TerminalThinkers_Challenge1_TMP/README.md

 - `README.md` (This file)
 - `retail_data.zip` (The raw dataset used for the challenge)
 - `analysis.ipynb` (The main Jupyter Notebook with all our code and analysis)
-- `presentation.md` (A comprehensive summary of our findings and strategic recommendations)
+- `presentation.pdf` (A comprehensive summary of our findings and strategic recommendations)